shipsaas/laravel-inbox-process/README.md

 <img src=".github/logo.png" width="200">
 </p>

+Talking about distributed computers & servers, it is quite normal nowadays to communicate between servers.

+Unlike a regular conversation though, there's no guarantee the message gets delivered only once, arrives in the right order, or even gets a "got it!" reply.

+Thus, we have **Inbox Pattern** to help us to achieve that.

+## What is the Inbox Pattern

-The inbox pattern is a popular design pattern that ensures:
+**The Inbox Pattern** is a popular design pattern in the microservice architecture that ensures:

 - High availability ✅
 - Guaranteed webhook deliverance, no msg lost ✅
 - Guaranteed **exactly-once/unique** webhook requests ✅
-- Execute webhook requests **in ORDER** ✅
+- Execute webhook requests **in ORDER/sequence** ✅
 - (Optional) High visibility & debug all prev requests ✅

+And with that being said:

-Laravel Inbox Process (powered by ShipSaaS) ships everything and helps you to roll out the inbox process in no time 😎🚀.
+**Laravel Inbox Process (powered by ShipSaaS)** ships everything out-of-the-box and helps you to roll out the inbox process in no time 😎🚀.

 ## Supports
 - Laravel 10+
 - PHP 8.2+
-- MySQL 8 and Postgres 13+
+- MySQL 8, MariaDB & Postgres 13+

-## Architecture
+## Architecture Diagram

 ![ShipSaaS - Laravel Inbox Process](./.github/arch.png)